pdaynoe/dbw/README.md

 ### short: ddbbswww ###
 ### even shorter: dbw ###

-A dmenu script using a unified database-like file to either use bookmarks or search the _www_\.
+A dmenu script using a unified database-like file to either use bookmarks or search the _www_.
 This script uses a database file as a bookmark or searchengine lookup for your browser.
-If no database.db file exist in $XDG_CONFIG_HOME, the example-databse will be copied to mentioned location if using the installation script
+If no database.db file exist in $XDG_CONFIG_HOME, the example-database will be copied to mentioned location if using the installation script

 # Dependencies:
 dmenu, bash, gawk (other versions might work too - not tested!), grep